aboutcode-org/scancode-plugins/README.rst

 Several of them contain pre-built binaries.

 Each plugin is under its own license.
+This repository (but there is not much in it) licensed under the Apache 2.0 license.

 The src-* directories contain the source code of pre-built plugins that contain native binaries.